New York state lawmaker charged with fraud, obstructing justice

-NEW YORK (Reuters) - A New York state lawmaker was charged with 11 counts of fraud and obstruction of justice, accused of defrauding government agencies out of tens of thousands of dollars, including hurricane relief money, prosecutors said on Tuesday.
+NEW YORK (Reuters) - A New York state lawmaker was charged with 11 counts of fraud and obstruction of justice, accused of cheating government agencies out of tens of thousands of dollars, including hurricane relief money, prosecutors said on Tuesday.

 In four alleged schemes between 2012 to 2016, Assemblywoman Pamela Harris, 57, submitted falsified documents to obtain government funds for personal use, according to a statement from the U.S. Department of Justice.

-Harris, who represents a district in New York City’s Brooklyn borough, also allegedly defrauded a bankruptcy court and falsely claimed to have been forced out of her residence by Hurricane Sandy to get financial assistance, it said.
+Harris was arraigned on Tuesday at a U.S. District Court in Brooklyn.

-She also was accused of obstructing justice after instructing witnesses in 2017 to lie to Federal Bureau of Investigation agents after becoming aware of the grand jury’s investigation into her alleged crimes.
+Her attorneys said in a statement that Harris, who represents a district in New York City’s Brooklyn borough, has pleaded not guilty to the charges.

-Joel Cohen, an attorney representing Harris, did not immediately respond to a request for comment.
+Harris, who was elected in November 2015 in a special election and returned to office in 2016, is also accused of defrauding a bankruptcy court and falsely claiming to have been forced out of her residence by Hurricane Sandy to get financial assistance, it said.

 Before and during her tenure as assemblywoman, Harris allegedly went to great lengths to defraud local and federal agencies, FBI Assistant Director-in-Charge William Sweeney said in a statement.